Is busy the new stupid?

 Prioritise the most important tasks in your working day – not only for business productivity, but for your own satisfaction.

 Allsorter.com saves recruiters and HR professionals time spent formatting candidate CVs so they can focus on more value-adding tasks.
 Recruiters are spending an industry average of 6 hours per week formatting CVs.
-Curious about how we can save you this time with our AI-driven CV platform?
+Curious about how we can increase your productivity with our AI-driven CV platform?
 Try it yourself here!

 October 9th 2019